Passionless Professionalism in Academic Philosophy

 To this day, I appreciate his professional advice.

-But in retrospect, I think it is sad that professional philosophy of the 20th and 21st century tends to be so technical and impersonal that there is relatively little space to explore topics like ‘love.’
+But in retrospect, I think it is sad that the professional philosophy of the 20th and 21st century tends to be so technical and impersonal that there is relatively little space to explore topics like ‘love.’

 Even in the sub-field of moral psychology, phenomena such as empathy, ambivalence, shame, and regret often are approached in a way that feels detached from the everyday concerns of real-life people.